timingsniper/SMIC-GPA-Calculator-Non-App-Store-Ver-/README.md

 A: Enter your category name (optional), enter your category weight (must sum up to 100%) and grade for each category and press
    calculate button.

+Q: Are you planning to release this for other platforms as well?
 A: Most likely iPhone.
 Stay tuned.

 # Contact